Development guide

 export LDFLAGS="-L/usr/local/opt/openssl/lib"

 Otherwise, OpenSSL isn’t on the default linker path and some Python extensions may not build.
+This must be set in any terminal window where you may run tox.

 Pre-commit hooks